Dust mite allergy: Indoor climate

 Allergy patients are advised to keep the relative humidity below 50%, if possible.
 Very few mites can survive if the humidity is less than 45% (at 22 °C).
 However, they can survive if the humidity is high just for an hour and a half per day, for example due to moisture released to the air when cooking food.

+Diagnosis

+A key point of allergy diagnosis is establishing a link between exposure to the allergen and allergic symptoms.
+In the case of house dust mite allergy, identifying the trigger may be difficult.
+If the clinical history suggests an allergy, skin prick tests (SPT) with house dust mite extracts are typically performed to confirm sensitization.
+In routine practice, patients undergo SPT with D. pteronyssinus and D. farinae extracts.
+However, some proteins are underrepresented in the extracts, so not all patients can be effectively diagnosed with an allergy.
+So far, in the case of house dust mite, Der p 1, Der p 2, and Der p 23 are recognised as major allergens.
+The prevalence of sensitisation to Der p 4, Der p 5, Der p 7, Der p 10, Der p 11, Der p 20, and Der p 21 is below 50%, so these proteins are classified as minor HDM allergens.
+Der p 23, one of the major allergens, is present in extracts only in trace amounts.
+There is now another tool that can help establish a diagnosis in patients with allergy symptoms and negative skin test results: component-resolved diagnostics (CRD).
+CRD provides a more detailed analysis of an individual sensitisation pattern.

 Treatment

 Allergen immunotherapy

 Allergen immunotherapy (AIT, also known as desensitization or hypo-sensitization) is a treatment involved in administering the doses of allergens to accustom the body to substances that are generally harmless (pollen, house dust mites), thereby inducing specific long-term tolerance.
 Allergen immunotherapy is the only treatment that alters the disease mechanism.

 Immunotherapy can be administered orally (as sublingual tablets or sublingual drops), or by injections under the skin (subcutaneous).
 Subcutaneous immunotherapy is the most common form and has the largest body of evidence supporting its effectiveness.

 Subcutaneous immunotherapy

 Subcutaneous Immunotherapy (SCIT) also known as Allergy Shots are series of shots/injections of the allergen given into the fat under the skin that have progressively larger amounts of allergen.
 These shots can be given to children as young as 5 years old.